๐Ÿง ๐Ÿ’›

 Hi, I'm Benne.
 I'm really glad you're here today.

 This is a special place where you'll learn one of the most important skills a person can ever have.
-Enter when you're ready.
+First, enter your full name so it can appear on your certificate at the end.

 Have you ever really been understood?